rb-isaacson/TestNinja/README.md

 When you start having lots of tests in your test suite, it will really help to follow a naming convention.
 You also need to rename the file itself to be ReservationTests.cs (I think resharper and other commercial tools might do that for you when you rename the class).

-The shortcut to rename in Visual Studio is Ctrl+RR
+The shortcut to rename in Visual Studio is Ctrl+R, R

 In the body of the method, use Arrange, Act and Assert convention to write the test (triple A).